 Service Area Youth Employability Service (YES) Budget Ref.
 EIA 5 Head of Service Philip Ward Budget Proposal £30k savings proposed.
-We are confident that these savings can be met without impacting on front-line resources or necessitating redundancies.
-This will mainly be covered by reduced costs for the Aspire MI system.
+We are confident that these savings can be met without in resources or necessitating redundancies.
+This will mainly be covered by reduced system.
 Previously this was paid entirely from the YES budget.
-However, the database is now used widely by a range of services other than YES and they have agreed to contribute their share of the cost.
-Small additional savings will also be made on the publicity and other support budgets as required, and these can be absorbed without any impact on the various groups.
-Summary of impacts Highlight the main / most significant potential impacts which will need to be removed, mitigated or avoided § YES supports 16 - 18 NEET young people (16 - 24 if they have special educational needs) § YES also supports young people in education with statements of SEN from year 10 upwards. § Brighton & Hove City Council is responsible for transition assessments for young people with learning difficulties/disabilities.
-YES advisers contribute to this assessment through the drawing up of Moving On plans.
-This is currently achieved by a team of specialist Personal Advisers (LDD) who work with schools/colleges, SENCOs and the BHCC SEN team plus other support workers.
-There will be continued support for this cohort from the YES advisers. § Young people with LDD/SEN are more than twice as likely to be NEET as mainstream young people.
-Impacts identified on the following 'protected characteristics': Age and Disability What actions are proposed to remove/reduce/avoid potential negative impacts and increase positive impacts?
-YES works within a non-discriminatory framework and addresses any specific issues of young people usin service.
-The proposed savings of £30k in 2013/14 for the Youth Employability Service will be mostly found from shat the costs for the use and development of the Aspire database equitably among the various services which In addition there may be some minimal impact on support for front-line services in terms of a reduction in to
+However, the data range of services other than YES and they have agreed to contribute their share of savings will also be made on the publicity and other support budgets as required, a without any impact on the various groups. costs for the Aspire MI abase is now used widely by a f the cost.
+Small additional Summary of impacts Highlight the main / most significant potential impacts which will need to be avoided § YES supports 16 - 18 NEET young people (16 - 24 if they have special educati § YES also supports young people in education with statements of SEN from year § Brighton & Hove City Council is responsible for transition assessments for young difficulties/disabilities.
+YES advisers contribute to this assessment through the difficulties/disabilities.
+YES advisers contribute to this assessment through the difficulties/disabilities.
+YES advisers contribute to this assessment through the difficulties/disabilities.
+YES advisers contribute to this assessment through the difficulties/disabilities.
+YES advisers contribute to this assessment through the difficulties/disabilities.
+YES advisers contribute to this assessment through the difficulties/disabilities.
+YES advisers contribute to this assessment through the difficulties/disabilities.
+YES advisers contribute to this assessment through the difficulties/disabilities.
+YES advisers contribute to this assessment through the difficulties/disabilities.
+YES advisers contribute to this assessment through the difficulties/disabilities.
+YES advisers contribute to this assessment through the difficulties/disabilities.
+YES advisers contribute to this assessment through the difficulties/disabilities.
+YES advisers contribute to this assessment through the difficulties/disabilities and the difficulties/disabilities and the difficulties and onal needs) 10 upwards. g people with learning rawing up of Moving On plans. work with schools/colleges, ntinued support for this cohort stream young people.
+Key actions to reduce negative impacts What actions are proposed to remove/reduce/avoid potential negative impactimpacts?
+YES works within a non-discriminatory framework and addresses any specific issurservice.
+The proposed savings of £30k in 2013/14 for the Youth Employability Service will be the costs for the use and development of the Aspire database equitably among the In addition there may be some minimal impact on support for front-line services in es of young people using the pe mostly found from sharing a various services which use it.